 The options to brand your site, rather than conform to DoorDash's branding, make it easier for your customers to associate your brand with their order.
 It also lets you cultivate your customers' qualitative experience of your shop.

-DoorDash Storefront integrates with restaurants' existing point-of-sale systems.
+DoorDash online system integrates with restaurants' existing point-of-sale systems.
 It's also connected to Google.
 This lets customers order from a merchant's Google Business profile without leaving the search results page.

 Here's how to take advantage of these benefits.

 This connection with Google is one of the highest-value features of the online ordering system.
 It expands a merchant's visibility by improving its rank in Google's search engine.
 Consider this DoorDash Storefront example: